joeyjyyang/library-of-fundamentals/README.md

 - Open addressing hash functions are often more specialized and are of higher quality compared to those used in separate chaining.
 - The load factor for open addressing is typically much lower.
 - In open addressing, key-value pairs are stored in the table itself.
 In separate chaining, the key-value pairs are stored in an auxiliary data structure (i.e. linked list).

+#### Removing Key-Value Pairs from Hash Tables

+##### Naively Removing Key-Value Pairs with Open Addressing
+- In the case where there are several collisions, naively removing an element will leave a null reference in the array.
+For subsequent searches for the other elements which collide with this removed index, the algorithm will determine that those elements also do not exist within the hash table, since null was encountered.

+##### Removing/Replacing Key-Value Pairs with Open Addressing using Tombstones.
+- Solution to naive method is to place a unique marker called a tombstone instead of a null to indicate that a key-value pair has been deleted, and that bucket should be skipped during a search.
+- Tombstones increase the load factor, and will be removed when the table is resized.
+- Tombstone buckets can also be replaced with new key-value pairs upon insertion.

+###### Lazy Deletion
+- An optimization by removing the earliest tombstone encountered with the key-value pair that was looked up and eventually found.
+	- This method prevents inefficient additional probing in a Hash Table cluttered with tombstones.

 ### Fenwick Trees/Binary Indexed Trees
 - A data structure that supports sum range queries as well as setting values (point updates) in a Static Array and getting the value of the prefix sum up some index efficiently.